 No matter what you decide to do, you should be aware of the following:

-• You can work with as many agents as they would like.
+• You can work with as many agents as you would like.
 However, if you signed multiple agency disclosure forms for the same apartment with different agents, you may have to pay each agent’s broker’s fee.
-For example, if Agent A shows you an apartment and you sign their disclosure forms, then decide to view that same apartment a week later with Agent B and sign their disclosure forms, you will have to pay the broker’s fee to the agents A and B if they rent the apartment.
+For example, if Agent A shows you an apartment and you sign their disclosure forms, then decide to view that same apartment a week later with Agent B and sign their disclosure forms, you will have to pay the broker’s fee to Agents A and B if they rent the apartment.
 This occasion is rare, but you should still be mindful of who you view each apartment with.

 • If you plan to use the help of multiple agents, let those agents know.
 This will open lines of communication, and you can tell an agent if you’ve already seen a unit or ones in the area that you did not like, helping each agent find more properties that you want to view.